jbousselot/GPX-test-track/README.md

 -   Woodworking tools and wood finishes
 -   Some metalworking tools to fabricate the track surface
 -   Self tapping screws OR brass threaded inserts that press into 3d printed box
--   3d printer or a suitable project box
+-   3d printed or a suitable project box
+-   RJ45 crimps and keystone connector.
+Put all the electronics in the box, only the optical sensors on the track.

 September 2024 - first code development on UNO
 October 2024 - working code with i2c 14seg display.
 Deploy on a Nano because its tiny and has a 5v regulator.